lon9/SaySoundCloud/README.md

 ## Contribution

 The framework supports multi languages, but I can use just English and Japanese.
 So please add more languages, and off course welcome to join the development.
+Also, please contribute to develop plugins for other applications and games.

 ## For Japanese speakers